The wind blew a magazine that was not mine, but if I had to return it, it was more than twenty days ago.

 The opportunities, on every face.

-However, I was still alone, despite helping someone, to pay off a debt.
+However, I was still alone, despite helping someone, in order to pay off a debt.

 He returned to the apartment, on the same bus as ne gabis trsudo.